Top 5 Best Santoku Knife for Home Cooks

 Double Bevel 50/50

-4. How to Properly Choose the Best Santoku Knife
+4. How to Properly Choose this Best Santoku Knives

 Picking the right Santoku knife depends on how you cook, what you cut most often, and how much maintenance you’re comfortable with.
 Here are the key factors to guide your choice: